Pluriharmonic maps into buildings and symmetric differentials: Existence of Harmonic maps to Bruhat-Tits buildings

 \subsection{Preliminary lemmas}

-Throughout the rest of this section, we fix a Zariski dense representation $\rho:\pi_1(X) \rightarrow G(K)$ as in Theorem~\ref{thm:harmonicmaps}.
-Below, we summarize some results regarding the action of $\rho$.
+Throughout the rest of this section, let $G$ be a semisimple algebraic group defined over a non-archimedean local field $K$, and $\Delta(G)$ be the Bruhat-Tits building of $G$.
+We denote by $d(\bullet,\bullet)$ the distance function of $\Delta(G)$.
+We fix a Zariski dense representation $\varrho:\pi_1(X) \rightarrow G(K)$ as in Theorem~\ref{thm:harmonicmaps}.
+Below, we summarize some results regarding the action of $\varrho$.

-\begin{lem} If $H=\rho(\pi_1(X))$, then the following holds: \begin{enumerate}[label=(\roman*),itemindent = 0pt] \item The action of $H$ on $\Delta(G)$ is without fixed points at infinity. \item $\Delta(G)$ contains a non-empty closed minimal convex $H$-invariant set $\mathcal{C}$, and \item The action of $H$ on $\mathcal{C}$ is proper. \end{enumerate} Here, $\mathcal{C}$ is minimal means that there does not exist a non-empty convex strict subset of $\mathcal{C}$ invariant under $H$.
-The notion of proper is defined in \cite[Section 2]{korevaar-schoen2} and is used to prove the existence of equivariant harmonic maps. \end{lem}

-\begin{proof} If $H$ fixes a point at infinity, then $H$ is contained a $P(K)$ where $P$ is a parabolic subgroup of $G$.
-This contradicts the fact that $H$ is Zariski dense and proves \Cref{A1}. \Cref{A2} follows from \cite[Theorem 4.3, (Aii)]{caprace-monod}.
+\begin{lem} If $\varrho:\pi_1(X) \rightarrow G(K)$ is Zariski dense, then the following holds: \begin{enumerate}[label=\rm (\roman*)] \item The action of $H:=\varrho(\pi_1(X))$ on $\Delta(G)$ is without fixed points at infinity. \item $\Delta(G)$ contains a non-empty closed minimal convex $H$-invariant subset $\mathcal{C}$. \end{enumerate} Here, $\mathcal{C}$ is minimal means that there does not exist a non-empty closed convex strict subset of $\mathcal{C}$ invariant under $H$. \end{lem} We refer the readers to \cite[Chapter II.8]{bridson-haefliger} for the definition of boundary at infinity of CAT(0) spaces.
+Roughly speaking, it is the set of equivalent classes of geodesic rays. \begin{proof} If $H$ fixes a point at infinity, then $H$ is contained $P(K)$ where $P$ is a proper parabolic subgroup of $G$.
+This contradicts the fact that $H$ is Zariski dense and proves \Cref{A1}. \Cref{A2} follows from \cite[Theorem 4.3, (A.ii)]{caprace-monod}.
 We can argue as follows: suppose $\Delta(G)$ has no minimal closed convex $H$-invariant set.
 Then it contains a decreasing sequence $X_n$ of closed convex $H$-invariant sets whose intersection is empty.
 Choose now a base point $x$ in $\Delta(G)$ and consider the projection $x_n$ of $x$ to $X_n$.
-This sequence is unbounded (otherwise the intersection was not empty).
-Since the space is proper, it converges to some point at infinity.
+Namely, $x_n$ is the unique point in $X_n$ such that $d(x,x_n)=\inf _{y\in X_n}d(x,y)$.
+Such map exists by \cite[Proposition 2.4.(1)]{bridson-haefliger}.
+This sequence is unbounded, otherwise the intersection was not empty.
+Since the space is locally compact, it converges to some point at infinity.
 This point at infinity is fixed by any $h$ in $H$ because the distance $d(h.x_n, x_n)$ is bounded by $d(h.x, x)$ by \cref{lem:proj} below.
-This proves \Cref{A2}. \Cref{A3} is contained in \cite[Theorem 2.2.1]{korevaar-schoen2}. \end{proof}
+This proves \Cref{A2}. \end{proof}